-Tonight, a contingent of our crew has made a return trip to the market to once again shatter perspective and also procure catfish from the man who caught that catfish.
-Back at the lodge, the two women training as in-house cooks slather the grilled fish in soy sauce and chilis from the market, and we soak up some of the night’s first few SP beers with some pre-dinner magic.
+Tonight, a contingent of our crew has made a return trip to the market to once again shatter perspective and also procure catfish fresh from the lake.
+Back at the lodge, the two women training as in-house cooks slather the grilled fish in soy sauce and chilis from the market and we soak up the night’s first few SP beers with some pre-dinner magic.

 Later, when it is dark out, the best thing happens.
 We head out on Monster’s boat to search for crocodiles.
 The jug of Canada Club comes with us, its contents splashing about the glass bottle as we walk down to the boat under the moonlight.
 In this part of the world, at this hour, the dark is darker, but the moon still finds a way to be brighter and bigger than I have ever seen it.